aritro6/Teacher-Rating/pair_afternoon.md

-## Bay Area Bike Share
+## Part 1: Plotting with matplotlib

+Let's go over the basics of matplotlib.

+## Part 2: Real Data

 You will be exploring and graphing the data from the Bay Area Bike Share.

-Download the data and review it well enough to understand the contents.
+Import the data and review it well enough to understand the contents.
 The data directory contains a README with further explanation.
 ```
 data/bay_area_bikeshare/README.txt
 ```

-This assignment has three parts:
+In order to better understand the relationships between various features of the data, you should:

 1. Create a graph that is based on data from only one of the columns of the original data.
 For example, this might be a histogram of that data.